-Although my disease is said to be incurable, I can’t help but wonder why I should waste my time and energy on worrying about a cure.
+Although my disease is said to be incurable, I wonder why I should waste my time and energy on worrying about a cure.

 I’ve seen some with my disease and other such illnesses pour a lot of energy into looking for the latest news, going to events and actively bringing awareness on their respective diseases.